PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: System Design

 \subsection{Metric Collector}

-The autoscaling system relies on real-time access to metrics, such as memory usage data, system load and tail latency, to determine whether elastic scaling should be performed and how many resources should be allocated in a microservice application.
-Unlike trace-based monitors that require a deep understanding of the program and code injection \cite{lin2018microscope}, the \textit{Metric Collector} reports metrics based on the service mesh to minimize disruptions to business flows.
-As shown in Table \ref{tab:metric-labels}, PBScaler uses Prometheus and kube-state-metrics\footnote{https://github.com/kubernetes/kube-state-metrics} to gather and categorize these metrics, including response latency, invocation relationships between microservices, resource consumption, and microservice workload.
-For example, \textit{container\_cpu\_usage\_seconds\_total} is a label in Prometheus, which records the Central Processing Unit (CPU) usage at the container level.
-We set the monitoring interval of Prometheus to five seconds and store the collected metrics data in a time-series database.
-The P90 tail latency of each microservice is collected and used to represent the performance of an application.
-The invocation relationships imply the association between microservices, which can be used to build the microservice correlation graph.
+The autoscaling controller relies on observability for microservice applications, such as system load, tail latency, and invocation relationships between microservices, to determine whether elastic scaling should be performed and how many resources should be allocated.
+While a trace-based monitor can reflect the dependencies and performance of microservices, it requires a deep understanding of the program and code injection \cite{lin2018microscope}.
+Moreover, real-time analysis of massive tree-structural traces demands a considerable amount of processing time.
+Therefore, we design a metric-based monitor, the \textit{Metric Collector}, based on non-intrusive service mesh technology to minimize disruptions to business flows.
+As shown in Table \ref{tab:metric-labels}, PBScaler uses Prometheus and kube-state-metrics to gather and categorize these metrics ($M$), including tail latency, invocation relationships between microservices, resource consumption, and microservice workload.
+For example, \textit{container\_cpu\_usage\_seconds\_total} is a resource metric that records the Central Processing Unit (CPU) usage at the container level. \textit{istio\_requests\_total} records the TCP requests between microservices.
+Fig. \ref{fig:grafana} displays a visualization of the query results for \textit{istio\_requests\_total}, where each point represents the average request rate within the preceding minute for a specific invocation relationship (e.g., \textit{frontend}$\to$\textit{currency} as marked in Fig. \ref{fig:grafana}).
+This information serves as a means to intuitively reflect the workload on microservices.
+Furthermore, \textit{istio\_requests\_total} also records all invocation relationships (listed in the legend of Fig. \ref{fig:grafana}), which can be utilized to construct a microservice correlation graph $\mathcal{G}_{c}$ similar to the one depicted in Fig. \ref{fig:abnomal_propagate}.
+Meanwhile, \textit{istio\_request\_duration\_milliseconds\_bucket} serves as a performance metric reflecting the tail latency of a microservice.
+Typically, we collect the P90 tail latency of each microservice to observe their performance.
+The monitoring interval of Prometheus is set to five seconds, and the collected metrics data is stored in a time-series database.

 \textbf{Service Mesh}.
 A service mesh is an infrastructure that enables developers to add advanced features, such as observability and traffic management, to cloud applications without requiring additional code.
 One popular open-source service mesh implementation is Istio\footnote{https://istio.io}, designed to seamlessly integrate with Kubernetes.
 When a pod starts up in Kubernetes, Istio launches an envoy proxy within the pod to intercept network traffic, enabling workload balancing and monitoring.